-2 | OVERALL PURPOSE OF THE GUIDELINES
+02 | OVERALL PURPOSE OF THE GUIDELINES

 Recognition of the importance of reducing embodied carbon in buildings is growing.
 At 11% of the world's carbon dioxide emissions, the impact of embodied carbon from buildings and infrastructure on the environment and the climate is significant1.
-In Canadian buildings designed for low operational carbon, embodied carbon can represent over 90 percent of total emissions over it's service life2.
+In Canadian buildings designed for low operational carbon, embodied carbon can represent over 90% of total emissions over its service life2.
 As the operational emissions decrease due to increasing energy efficiency of buildings and use of low carbon systems, the embodied emissions become a larger portion of the total carbon and environmental footprint of the building sector.
-Transitioning to truly net zero communities, therefore, requires increased attention to the reduction of the embodied environmental impacts of buildings.
+Transitioning to truly net zero buildings, therefore, requires increased attention to the reduction of the embodied environmental impacts of buildings.

-Embodied carbon has an added urgency since emissions occur mostly at the up front phase of a building's life cycle and contribute to climate change immediately whereas operational carbon emissions occur more regularly over a building's lifetime (see Fig. 1).
+Embodied carbon has an added urgency since emissions occur mostly at the up front phase of a building's life cycle and contribute to climate change immediately (see Fig. 1).
 Over a building's life cycle, multiple stages contribute to the environmental impact including: raw materials extraction, product manufacturing, transportation to plants and building sites, construction installation, maintenance and replacement, and end of life deconstruction or disposal.
-While operational carbon can be improved after construction through retrofits and demand side management measures or fuel switching, little can be done to reduce embodied carbon once the building is constructed.
+While operational carbon can be improved after construction through retrofits and demand-site management measures or fuel switching, little can be done to reduce embodied carbon once the building is constructed.